 Detrie M. Antunes, MS

 Ms. Antunes has been employed with Continuum of Care, Inc. since 2003 and has over 20 years of experience in Human Resources Management.
 She provides strategic consulting to Continuum’s executive management team and works to create and recruit a diverse workforce by ensuring compliance with the Connecticut Department of Labor Wage and Hour Division, in addition adhering to state and federal labor laws.
 She works to promote a healthy work environment by ensuring the organizational mission is upheld by providing effective communication throughout the agency.

 Ms. Antunes is responsible for the oversight of the Human Resources and Payroll Departments which employ over 750 employees.
 She manages the Payroll Department by ensuring controls are in place to produce accurate payroll and timely submission on a bi-weekly basis.
 She is the liaison to labor counsel and ensures the monitoring and implementing of applicable human resource federal and state requirements, conducts investigations and mandatory trainings, maintains records, and represents the organization at hearings.
 She is a member of the Society of Human Resources Management and a graduate of Dale Carnegie’s Leadership Management Program.
-Ms. Antunes holds a Bachelor’s Degree from Albertus Magnus College and is pursuing her Master’s Degree in Human Resource and Organizational Management.
+Ms. Antunes holds a Master’s Degree in Human Resource and Organizational Management.

 Monica O'Connor, MBA

 Vice President of Facilities Management